 That excitement quickly turned to concern after JoLynne’s water broke – 17 weeks early – while visiting Regina one evening in March.
 She was admitted to the hospital right away and spent the next seven days on bed rest.
 Doctors cautioned the couple that the baby’s chance of survival was less than 30 per cent and severe disabilities were likely if delivered at 24 weeks.

 We were terrified.
 We weren’t sure we would even be able to have kids, so it was hard to process what was happening,” said JoLynne.
 “It was a scary and anxious time for us and our family.
 We were very worried about what was going to happen to our baby.

-At just 24 weeks, on March 13, Ava Lee Mae Knelsen was born weighing 640 grams.
+At just 24 weeks, Ava Lee Mae Knelsen was born on March 13, weighing only 640 grams.
 She was no bigger than her father’s hand.

 “She let out a teeny, tiny squeak and then she was whisked away,” said Jared, who immediately went to the neonatal intensive care unit (NICU) to be with his daughter.
 “I was in shock the entire time.
 She was so little and to watch a whole team working on her was hard.
 I just felt so helpless and scared.”

 The prognosis for Ava was equally heartbreaking.
 While doctors would monitor her response to medication and treatment, she was a high risk for brain bleeds and her lungs were underdeveloped.
 JoLynne and Jared wouldn’t give up on her and remained by her bedside.

 Ava would spend 97 days in the NICU, undergoing a long list of tests and treatment designed to give her a fighting chance.
 For JoLynne and Jared, the first month was the most difficult.
 With her eyes still fused shut, Ava was intubated for five weeks, needed ultrasounds to check for brain bleeds and organ function, chest X-rays to monitor her lungs, blood transfusions and light therapy.